Open from 9:00 AM – 2:00 PM on Sunday, September 19

-Sanitizing stations have been installed in several convenient places around the Museum.
+Sanitizing stations are still in several convenient places around the Museum.

-Regular cleaning and sanitizing of high-touch areas will be done frequently and systematically as needed.
+Regular cleaning and sanitizing of high-touch areas will continue to be done frequently and systematically as needed.

 Members always get in to the Museum free, please remember to bring your membership card.
 We hope to see you soon at the home of “America’s Oldest Car Collection.”